ovaschool/ovaschool.github.io/staticpages/3_ova2026-registration.markdown

 ### General
 Registration is open and closes on **June 15**.
 Please register via the link to the registration form below.
 This year, we offer early bird fees; see the pricing options below.

+Note that registration via this form is **binding**--everyone who fills in the registration form is automatically admitted to the school!
+After submitting the form, you get an automatic email that your registration has been received: this counts as registration confirmation.
+If you have to cancel your registration please email us as soon as possible!
+Cancellations are quite difficult to handle in the organisation, so if you register, please show up :)

 ### [Link to the registration form](https://forms.gle/y3o2MPXbwcPYCdxQ9)

 ### Costs